Faculty Achievements: Publications, Honors, and Invited Lectures

 Robert S. Miola on Shakespeare's Sources, Online Interview, April 22, 2019 - https://fivebooks.com/best-books/shakespeares-sources-robert-s-miola/

-Dr. Osteen's edited collection The Beatles through a Glass Onion: Reconsidering the White Album is scheduled to be published in March, 2019, by the University of Michigan Press.
+- Dr. Osteen's edited collection The Beatles through a Glass Onion: Reconsidering the White Album was published by University of Michigan Press, in their Tracking Pop series, in March, 2019.

 - “Irish Haptoglyphics: The Manual and the Tactile in Joyce’s Fiction.”
 Joyce Studies Annual 2017: 3-39.